 Frequently Asked Questions

-• It is important to understand that ballet is a rigorous activity both physically and mentally.
+• It is important to understand that ballet is a rigorous activity, both physically and mentally.
 When young students begin ballet training, it is extremely important to remember that their bodies are still developing.
-At an early age the bones, ligaments, tendons, and muscles are not necessarily strong enough for the support of the body required by formal dance training.
+At an early age, the bones, ligaments, tendons, and muscles are not necessarily strong enough for the support of the body required by formal dance training.
 Strength, flexibility, coordination, confidence and the love for dance may be gained during these early years and will prepare the student for the demands of the art.
 For the same reason, students should not be put on pointe too soon.
 Eleven is generally an appropriate age for beginning pointe.
 Readiness for pointe is assessed on an individual basis taking into consideration age, years of training, strength and the understanding and physical demonstration of necessary skills and the required technique.

 • Children's Syllabus: